compilerai/ooelala-project/README.md

 This README describes this artifact, which contains the implementation for the algorithm described in the paper, *OOElala: Order-of-Evaluation Based Alias Analysis for Compiler Optimization*, accepted at PLDI 2020.

+Link to the publication: [OOElala: Order-of-Evaluation based Alias Analysis for Compiler Optimization](https://raw.githubusercontent.com/compilerai/compilerai-publications/master/ooelala.pdf)

 ## Terminology